NOAA-EMC/hpc-stack/docs/source/hpc-intro-text.rst

-**Definition:** HPC-stack is a repository that provides a unified, shell script-based build system for building the software stack required for the `Unified Forecast System (UFS) <https://ufscommunity.org/>`_ and applications.
+**Definition:** The HPC-stack is a repository that provides a unified, shell script-based build system for building the software stack required for numerical weather prediction (NWP) tools such as the `Unified Forecast System (UFS) <https://ufscommunity.org/>`_ and the Joint Effort for Data assimilation Integration (JEDI) framework.

 Background
 ------------------------
-The UFS Weather Model draws on over 50 code libraries to run its applications.
-These libraries range from libraries developed in-house at NOAA (e.g. NCEPLIBS, FMS, etc.) to libraries developed by NOAA's partners (e.g. PIO, ESMF etc) to truly third party libraries (e.g. NETCDF).
-Individual installation of these libraries is not practical, so the `HPC-Stack <https://github.com/NOAA-EMC/hpc-stack>`_ was developed as a central installation system to ensure that the infrastructure environment across multiple platforms is as similar as possible.
-Installation of the HPC-Stack is required to run the SRW.
+The `HPC-Stack <https://github.com/NOAA-EMC/hpc-stack.git>`_ provides libraries and dependencies in a consistent manner for NWP applications.
+It is part of the `NCEPLIBS project <https://github.com/NOAA-EMC/NCEPLIBS>`_ and is model/system agnostic.
+The HPC-Stack was originally written to facilitate installation of third-party libraries in a systematic manner on macOS and Linux systems (specifically RHEL).
+It was later transferred, expanded and further enhanced in the `Joint Effort for Data assimilation Integration (JEDI) <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/latest/>`_ project.

 Instructions
 -------------------------